jalbertbowden/virginia-covid-19/README.md

-# virginia-covid19
+# Virginia COVID 19 Open Data.
-COVID19 data for the commonwealth of Virginia.
+`virginia-covid19` is the repository for COVID 19 open data in the commonwealth of Virginia.

 Data source: [VDH Coronavirus](http://www.vdh.virginia.gov/coronavirus/).